 Flevy Management Insights Case Study

-Capital Raising Strategy for D2C Wellness Brand
+Case Study: Capital Raising Strategy for D2C Wellness Brand

 Mark Bridges | Fundraising

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Fundraising to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR The direct-to-consumer wellness brand faced capital challenges for expansion despite a loyal customer base.
 By adopting a Strategic Fundraising approach, it secured $5M, boosting market share by 25% and underscoring the value of personalized investor communication and targeted strategies for growth.